bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 <hint-block type="info">

-Bytebase will approve the whole **stage** of tasks if it is approved on the IM side.
+Bytebase will approve the **whole stage of tasks** instead of a single task if it is approved on the IM side.

 </hint-block>